christoftaylor/ffmpegFE/README.md

 # Movieconverter.py
 A text-based front end for ffmpeg that automates converting movie files using common settings.

+By default, it converts whatever into h265 video and eac3 audio inside a MP4 container.
+The container format and codecs are selectable, within a few common choices.
-Keeps the English audio and subtitle streams, and drops the others.
+Keeps the English audio and subtitle streams, and drops any other languages.
 Strips out all the metadata, but then writes in titles for the audio and subtitle streams.
-The container format and codecs are selectable, within a few common choices.
+It presents the ffmpeg command, but what is presented lacks quotes around file names and strings, so it can't be directly copy pasted.

 ```